wavefrontHQ/wavefront-spring-boot/README.md

 ## Getting Support

-* Reach out to us on [Slack](https://www.wavefront.com/slack-us) and join the #springboot public channel.
 * If you run into any issues, let us know by creating a GitHub issue.
 * If you didn't find the information you are looking for in our [Wavefront Documentation](https://docs.wavefront.com/) create a GitHub issue or PR in our [docs repository](https://github.com/wavefrontHQ/docs).